Ron Rivers

-Ron Rivers (born November 13, 1971, in Elizabeth, New Jersey) is a former professional American football player who played running back for six seasons for the Detroit Lions, Atlanta Falcons, and Pittsburgh Steelers for one year.
-Rivers played college football for Fresno State University, where he rushed for 3,473 yards and 28 touchdowns in three seasons, with an average of over 6 yards per carry.
+Ron Rivers (born November 13, 1971) is an American former professional football player who was a running back for six seasons with the Detroit Lions and Atlanta Falcons of the National Football League (NFL).
+Rivers played college football for the Fresno State Bulldogs, rushing for 3,473 yards and 28 touchdowns in three seasons, with an average of over 6 yards per carry.
 He also caught 56 passes for 558 yards and another touchdown, and returned 19 kickoffs for 357 yards.
 Rivers went on to play six seasons in the NFL, recording 1,490 all-purpose yards and 4 touchdowns.

-Rivers' son, Ronnie Rivers, also attended Fresno State, where he broke his father's school record for touchdowns (52) and recorded 5,028 all-purpose yards.
+Rivers' son, Ronnie Rivers, also attended California State University, Fresno, where he broke his father's school record for touchdowns (52) and recorded 5,028 all-purpose yards.
 After going undrafted in 2022, Ronnie Rivers signed as a free agent with the Arizona Cardinals.